 TGbe editor: Modify section 35.3.7.1.2 as shown below (#14054):

 Under this mode, all TIDs are mapped to all setup links for DL and UL, and all setup links are enabled.
-A non-AP MLD associated with an AP MLD shall operate under this mode if a TID-to-link mapping negotiation for a different mapping did not occur, was unsuccessful or was torn down.
+A non-AP MLD associated with an AP MLD shall operate under this mode if a TID-to-link mapping is not advertised by the AP MLD (see 35.3.7.1.7(Advertised TID-to-link mapping in Beacon and Probe Response frames)), and a TID-to-link mapping negotiation for a different mapping did not occur, was unsuccessful or was torn down.

 35.3.7.1.3 Negotiation of TID-to-link mapping